 To complement your preparation for the upcoming exam, check the following links:

 Principal Organs of the UN

-The United Nations is an international organisation that strives to maintain world peace and ensure security for all mankind.
+The United Nations is an international organization that strives to maintain world peace and ensure security for all mankind.
 It also strives to foster friendly relations among nations.

-You can read all about the UN, its formation and functioning here.
+You can read all about the UN, its formation, and its functioning here.

 The UN functions through its 6 principal organs.
 They are:

 - Economic and Social Council

 The details of each of the organs are described below.